ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Can make the ace-group/GID/nodes/NODE resource Observable, and send notifications to Clients when the keying material is updated.

-* Can send the Key Distribution Response as one or multiple multicast requests to the members of the group, using secure rekeying schemes such as {{RFC2093}}{{RFC2094}}{{RFC2627}}.
+* Can send the payload of the Key Distribution Response in one or multiple multicast POST requests to the members of the group, using secure rekeying schemes such as {{RFC2093}}{{RFC2094}}{{RFC2627}}.

-* Can send unicast requests to each Client over a secure channel, with the same payload as the Key Distribution Response.
+* Can send unicast POST requests to each Client over a secure channel, with the same payload as the Key Distribution Response.
 When sending such requests, the KDC can target the URI path possibly provided by the intended recipient upon joining the group, as specified in the 'control_path' parameter of the Joining Request (see {{gid-post}}).

 * Can act as a publisher in a pub-sub scenario, and update the keying material by publishing on a specific topic on a broker, which all the members of the group are subscribed to.